multigcs/viaconstructor/README.md

 # viaConstructor

-OpenSource CAM-Tool to generate gCode from DXF,SVG and HPGL-Files
+OpenSource CAM-Tool to generate gCode from DXF,SVG,CDR,HPGL-Files and more

 ## Features:
+ * running on Linux (incl.
+Raspberry PI 4), OS-X (Intel-Only) and Windows
  * 3D-Preview
  * Tabs and Pockets with Islands
  * Headless-Support to generate gcode on the console